srirangamv/srirangamv.github.io/_posts/2016-11-20-design-patterns-overview.md

 date: 2016-11-20
 ---

-<p>A design pattern is a templated solution created and well documented earlier for a generic and a recurring problem in software design.
+<p>A design pattern is a templated solution created and well documented earlier for a common and a recurring problem in software design.
 This documented solution can readily be used to solve the recurring problem.</p>

 <p>
 There are three categories of design patterns based on the type of problem it addresses.